ZimbabweOfficial Name: Republic of Zimbabwe

 You should carefully evaluate travel around Zimbabwe by road, particularly at night (please see the Traffic Safety and Road Conditions section below).
 If traveling by road, you should make sure you have working communication devices, evidence of your citizenship, and a valid visa.
 Such evidence should include photocopies of the biodata page of your passport and your Zimbabwe visa approval stamp.
 You should also notify a trusted friend or family member of your itinerary, including expected departure and arrival times.

 Communications infrastructure in Zimbabwe is unreliable.
-Telephone and cell phone outages are common and, while cell phones usually work in most urban areas, there can be outages in those areas and large sections of Zimbabwe are without reliable coverage.
+Telephone and cell phone outages are common and, although cell phones usually work in most urban areas, outages do occur, and large sections of Zimbabwe are without reliable coverage.

 Resident and visiting U.S. citizens have been arrested, detained, and threatened with expulsion for activities that would not be considered crimes in the United States, including the administration of humanitarian aid and the expression of opinions regarding the current political regime in Zimbabwe.
 Criticism of the President of Zimbabwe is a crime in Zimbabwe.
 The streets around State House, the official residence of the president, and the Botanical Gardens are particularly sensitive, and are closed to vehicle, bicycle, and foot traffic from 6 pm to 6 am daily.
 Drivers and pedestrians in that area should exercise caution.
 Taking photographs around State House is strictly prohibited.
 President Mugabe and other senior government officials travel around Harare accompanied by large and aggressive motorcades that have been known to run motorists off the road.
 Security personnel occasionally beat and harass drivers who fail to pull out of the way quickly enough.
 U.S. citizens are advised to be aware of police vehicles and police motorcycles flashing lights and sirens, and should move quickly off the road and come to a complete stop if overtaken by a motorcade.